 - Whether the evidence shows the violation was willful and substantial

 If you’re successful, you may get a new hearing, a new sentence, or your probation may be reinstated.
 The Second District Court of Appeal would decide the case.

 Contact a Probation Violation Defense Lawyer in Tampa

-Brett Metcalf, Criminal Defense Attorney, P.A., is a dedicated, experienced Tampa attorney who defends and protects the rights of those accused of violating probation.
+Metcalf Falls, Criminal Defense Attorneys, P.A., is a dedicated, experienced Tampa attorney who defends and protects the rights of those accused of violating probation.
 He understands that allegations can cause you to fall deeper into the criminal justice system at a time when you’re trying to get out.

 Get a free initial case review using our contact form or by calling 813-258-4800 today.